LEGAL

 • Mail, email, and text message content, unless the business is the intended recipient of the communication;

-• and/or Genetic data;
+• Genetic data; and/or

 • Biometric information, which may reference certain physiological, biological, or behavioral characteristics; or DNA information; which could potentially establish an individual’s identity.
 Retina scans, fingerprints or voice recordings could also be considered such information.